stevencurtis/SwiftCoding/HandleTimestampsFromYourBackend/README.md

 What should be used and when?

 # The brief alternatives
 The Unix epoch (also Unit time, POSIX time or Unix timestamp) are the number of sections that have elapsed since midnight on January 1, 1970 (UTC/GMT).
-ISO 8601 is a calendar and clock format and represents a stanardized way of presenting date and time (as well as time intervals).
+ISO 8601 is a calendar and clock format and represents a standardised way of presenting date and time (as well as time intervals).

 # The problem to be solved
 Mobile devices often need to display the time in the local time of the user.
 For example I want to check into a hotel at 3pm, and this must be 3pm *at the hotel*- irrespective of which country the backend server is in.